mike4192/spotMicro/README.md

 The project contains a URDF model of the spot micro platform, along with a custom set of stl files  for visualization.
 The URDF file was pulled from Florian Wilk's repo, noted at the end of this README, and modified to change the coordinate system orientation, and the dimensions to match dimensions of my spot micro robot.
 Currently this urdf file is **only** used for RVIZ visualization of the spot micro model.
 This URDF model should not be treated as perfectly accurate representation of the robot's geometry, nor should the STL files in this repo be used for 3d printing.
 Use the noted Thingverse files instead.

 The URDF model is defined as a `xacro` file, which is a way to define urdf file using macros to automate certain generative actions.
 The xacro file is located in the `spot_micro_rviz/urdf` directory.
 A urdf file can be generated from the `.xacro` file for inspection or use, if needed, via running `xacro` after sourcing a ROS development environment.

+#### TF2 Publishing and Odometry
+Robot state transforms are published via TF2.
+Some primary frames of interest are `base_footprint` and `base_link`. `base_footprint` is a coordinate frame at zero height at the base of the robot frame. `base_link` is the coordinate frame fixed to the body center of the robot, and moves and rotates with body motion.

+An odometry frame, `odom`, is optionally available and can be enabled via a configurable parameter in the `spot_micro_motion_cmd.yaml` file.
+If enabled, `odom` is parent to the `base_footprint` frame.  **Note that odometry is grossly inaccurate and not calibrated whatsoever**.
+It is a pure integration of robot rate commands and thus drifts unbounded with errors over time.
+It is provided for any useful purpose it may serve.